Tom Van Vleck

-Tom Van Vleck is an American computer software engineer.
+Thomas Van Vleck (born in Hinsdale, Illinois) is an American computer software engineer.

 Life and work

-Van Vleck graduated from MIT in 1965 with a BS in Mathematics.
+Van Vleck was born and grew up in Hinsdale, Illinois.
+He graduated from MIT in 1965 with a BS in Mathematics.
 He worked on CTSS at MIT, and co-authored its first email program with Noel Morris.
 In 1965, he joined Project MAC, the predecessor of the MIT Computer Science and Artificial Intelligence Laboratory.
 He worked on the development of Multics for more than 16 years at MIT and at Honeywell Information Systems.
 He has also worked at Tandem Computers, Taligent, CyberCash, Sun Microsystems, Encirq (an internet advertising company), and SPARTA (a computer security company).

 He is also known as a computer security expert.